tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-0.md

     - tranformations: `translate()`, `rotate()`, `scale()`

 ## III.
 How to get the most out of these tutorials
 - Try out the code samples!
 Tweak and modify them!
 Most of the code samples are 100% complete.
-You just need to copy the code and paste it into a text file, and save them to a web server.
+You just need to copy the code and paste it into a text editor.
 You can then make changes to the code and preview them in a web browser (we will be using Chrome)
 - Be sure to answer all of the questions at the end of each section, and to do the review exercises.

 ## IV.
 The Tutorials